 So, don’t dwell on what went wrong or what you hate about them.
 Instead, remember their good qualities and why you were drawn to them in the first place.

-#15 Forgive them for YOURSELF.
-Usually, we think that if we forgive someone, we are doing for their benefit.
+Usually, we think that if we forgive someone, we are doing it for their benefit.
 However, you should really do it for yourself!

 What we mean by that is… carrying resentment around is exhausting, isn’t it?
 Don’t you just wish you could unload it and be done with it?
 Well, guess what?
 You can!
 It’s just a decision.
 Love yourself enough to let it go.

 [Read: Should you forgive and forget?
 15 guidelines to follow]

 Learning how to forgive someone who has hurt you is never easy, but it can be done.
 It all starts with a decision to move past the negativity.
 It is definitely worth it.